 Some of our suppliers do process their products in facilities that also process nuts and seeds.
 We try not to use them, but in some instances we have to.
 We know those patrons who live in the allergen world will understand this limitation.

 For most of our baked goods, we use unrefined natural sugars.
-WE also use agave syrup.
+We also use agave syrup.
 Agave is an all natural, low glycemic sweetener derived from a cactus for most of our baked goods.
 It is commonly safe for type II diebetics with non-insulin dependency.

 We have a few products which contain raw sugar product.
 If you ever have a question about sugar, please ask.

-No we are not nut free.
+We are peanut free, but we are not nut free.
 We do make products without nuts, but we cannot refer to ourselves as a "nut free" facility.
 (Especially if you knew our fun-loving team!)
 But we ourselves understand allergies and we have production and packaging protocols for adressing cross-contamination concerns (see above).